Blendig/StudentManagementSys-App/README.md

 Bootstrap for frontend UI
 Entity Framework Core for data access
 # Contributing
-If you would like to contribute to the project, please follow these steps:

 Fork the repository
 Create a new branch for your changes
 Make your changes and commit them to your branch